w3c/smartcities-workshop/draft-agenda.md

     * Jacqueline Lu: Transparency Interfaces for Everyday Places (3min)
     * Discussion & developing a list of the most important requirements for Web-based Smart Cities (24min)

-5. Cross-cutting issues for Smart Cities (30min)
+5. Cross-cutting issues for Smart Cities (15min)
     * Deborah Dahl: Intelligent User Interfaces to Smart Cities (3min)
-    * Baoping CHENG: Multimedia communication technology reshapes smart home life (3min) ???
-    * Discussion & developing a list of the most important requirements for Cross-cutting issues for Smart Cities (24min)
+    * Discussion & developing a list of the most important requirements for Cross-cutting issues for Smart Cities (12min)

 6. Wrap-up (20min)
     * Summarize what are the missing requirements to be added to the proposed IG Charter

-## Session 3: June 26, 01:00-02:30 UTC
+## Session 3: June 26, 01:00-02:45 UTC

 ### Times in various timezones:
 * June 25, 18:00 PDT